Westminster Abbey Commemoration Service for Florence Nightingale

 The Florence Nightingale Commemoration Service is held annually at Westminster Abbey.

-Important update: Due to coronavirus pandemic, the service this year has been postponed.
-A new date will be confirmed soon.
+Important update: Due to COVID-19 pandemic, the service this year has been cancelled.
 If you have any questions, please email us at [email protected]

 It is an opportunity for us to not only commemorate Florence Nightingale on her birthday (12th May) but also to celebrate all that is good about nursing and midwifery on International Nurses’ Day.